Home Owner Grants

 - Undergoing financial hardship and in need of financial assistance;

 will receive a 100% exemption off of the regular residential water/sewer user fees.

 The process to claim the senior's annual water/sewer user fee exemption is as follows:

-- Each year, when the senior citizen claims their annual "over 65 years of age" Provincial homeowner grant, they can claim their allowable exemption from the annual residential water/sewer fees shown on their tax notice.
+- Each year, when the senior citizen claims their annual "over 65 years of age" Provincial homeowner grant, they can claim their exemption from the annual residential water/sewer fees shown on their tax notice.

 - A signed and completed Senior Citizen Water/Sewer Exemption Claim Form is to be submitted to the Smithers Town Office by the property tax due date; and a reduction will be made to the senior citizen's current total property taxes owing by the annual water/sewer residential user fee senior citizen exemption claimed.